Height Age P50 Child

 Hused = Hentered+A z = Hused-MS Percentile = Φ(z)×100

-Here H_entered is the typed height or length after unit conversion to centimeters, A is the length-versus-height adjustment, M is the reference median, S is the reference spread, and Φ is the standard normal cumulative distribution function.
-The displayed percentile is bounded to the model's practical range, so extreme inputs do not produce impossible ranks below 0 or above 100.
+Here H entered is the typed measurement after unit conversion to centimeters, A is the length-versus-height adjustment, M is the adjusted reference median, S is the adjusted reference spread, and Phi is the standard normal cumulative distribution function.
+Displayed percentiles are bounded to 0.1 through 99.9 to avoid impossible tail values.

-Age range Age is accepted from 0 to 240 months.
-The calculator covers birth through age 20 years, but official chart choice still depends on the clinical setting.
+Age range Age is entered from 0 to 240 months.
+The screen covers birth through 20 years, but official chart choice depends on age and setting.

-Auto reference set Under 24 months uses a WHO-style lane; 24 months and older uses a CDC-style lane.
-Forced WHO-style, CDC-style, and hybrid continuity views are comparison lenses, not a substitute for official chart plotting.
+Reference set Auto uses WHO-style before 24 months and CDC-style at 24 months and older.
+Forced views are comparison lenses, not official chart replacement tables.

 Accuracy, Safety, and Privacy Notes:

-• Remeasure if posture, footwear, hair accessories, head position, stadiometer setup, clothing, or unit conversion could be wrong.
+• Remeasure if posture, head position, footwear, hair accessories, equipment setup, or unit conversion may be wrong.

-• Use the same measurement basis and reference family when comparing repeat visits.
+• Compare repeat visits using the same measurement basis and reference family whenever possible.

-• Check growth velocity, prior percentiles, family height, pubertal timing, nutrition, and symptoms before interpreting one low or high point.
+• Review growth velocity, prior percentiles, family height, pubertal timing, nutrition, symptoms, and chronic conditions before interpreting one low or high point.

-• Seek qualified clinical guidance for very low values, very high values, rapid percentile crossing, delayed growth, or a result that conflicts with the child's overall condition.
+• Seek professional guidance for very low values, very high values, rapid percentile crossing, delayed growth, or any result that conflicts with the child's overall condition.

-No name or date of birth is required to calculate the result.
-Copied tables, exported files, and screenshots can still contain age, sex, and body measurements, so treat them as health-related information when storing or sharing them.
+No name or date of birth is needed for the calculation.
+Copied tables, exported files, JSON, and screenshots can still contain age, sex, and body measurements, so treat them as health-related information.

 Worked Examples:

-Preschool standing height.
-A 48 month boy measured at 101 cm with the auto reference path uses the CDC-style lane and lands around the 29th percentile.
-That point is inside the default stature corridor, but earlier visits still decide whether growth is steady.
+A 48 month boy measured at 101 cm with a CDC-style standing-height lane lands around the 29th percentile with a z-score near -0.56.
+The default stature corridor does not flag that as low, but prior visits still decide whether the child is tracking steadily.

 FAQ:

-No. It is a common screen line, not a diagnosis.
-A child may normally track near a low percentile, while another child may need review after dropping across percentile lanes even if the latest point is not below the 3rd percentile.
+No. The 3rd percentile is a common screen line, not a diagnosis.
+A child may normally track low, while another child may need review after dropping across lanes even if the latest point is above the 3rd percentile.

-Why can the result change at 24 months?
+Why can the percentile change at 24 months?

-Age 2 is where common charting practice switches from infant length-oriented charts to standing stature charts.
-The measurement method, reference family, and cutoff values can all change at that handoff.
+Age 2 is where common charting practice shifts from infant length-oriented charts to standing stature charts.
+Measurement method, reference family, and cutoff values can all change at that handoff.

-The auto setting follows common U.S. guidance: WHO-style before age 2 and CDC-style from age 2 through age 20.
-Use the reference family required by the clinic, research record, or local policy when consistency matters.
+The auto setting follows common U.S. guidance by using WHO-style before age 2 and CDC-style from age 2 through the supported older ages.
+Use the reference family required by the child's record, clinic, study, or local policy when consistency matters.

 Glossary: